4 Best Types of Grout for a Shower: Explained & Compared

 Grout is essential for any tile project.

-Whether your new tile shower is more for utility or show, one thing is certain: The type of grout you install needs to adequately waterproof your shower
+Whether your new tile shower is more for utility or show, one thing is certain: The type of grout you install needs to waterproof your shower adequately

 When deciding between the best types of grout for a shower, there will be two rounds of decisions: